quintinbland/sabot3/README.md

 *Instructions needed, additionally, video even better* *list addresses that need to be retrieved and how to do that*

+1. Select the "DeployTestAssets.sol" contract in the Remix IDE

+2. Select your wallet #1 in Metamask.

+    * In Remix, in the `DEPLOY` -> `ENVIRONMENT` drop down menu select `Injected Provider - Metamask`.
+    * The address should echo exactly the selected wallet from Metamask.

+3. In the `CONTRACT` drop down menu, select the `DeployTestAsset` contract.

+    * Fill-in the `INITIALAMOUNT` value in the edit box followed by 18 digits.
+    * Add the `WALLET_TO_INITIALIZE` between brackets (ie. ["wallet adress 1", "wallet address 2", "wallet address n"]).

+4. Your `Metamask` wallet will pop-up and resquest a confirmation.
+Press `Confirm`.

+5. Once confirmed, the `DeployTestAsset` contract will:
+    * Add a transaction log in the `log terminal` (bottom part of the UI) where you will retrieve the `USDT`, `sUSD` and `CurvePool` contract address which will be needed for the `DeploySabotStaking` contract.
+    * The contract also appears in the `Deployed Contracts` section to the bottom left side of the Remix UI.

+6. Verify the deployment of the `USDT`, `sUSD` and `CurvePool` contract (OPTIONAL).

+    1. Verification of the USDT contract deployment:
+        1. In the `CONTRACT` drop down menu, select the `USDT` contract
+        2. Paste the `USDT` address from `DeployTestAsset` logs (see section 5) next to the `At Address` in the `Deploy` section.
+        3. Click on the `At Address` button.
+        4. The contract will appears in the `Deployed Contracts` section to the bottom left side of the Remix UI.
+        5. Open the contract and click on the `name` button.
+        6. The name should display `USDT`
+    2. Repeat the same steps for the `sUSD` and the `CurvePool` contracts.

+7.

 ### 3. Deploy SabotStaking         (Yanick)

 *Instructions needed, additionally, video even better*